Cinnamon leaf essential oil

 Cinnamon Leaf Essential Oil, this spicy oil has great value in aromatherapy and it fights exhaustion and a feeling of depression and weakness.
 It has powerful anti-rheumatic properties, is useful in the digestive system, while fighting colds and flu as well.

-About Cinnamon Leaf
+Cinnamon Leaf essential oil Properties

 Cinnamon leaf essential oil has a warm, spicy musky smell and the oil’s color varies from yellow for the leaf oil and red-brown for the bark oil, which is not usually used in aromatherapy.
 The viscosity is medium to watery.

 A native to Indonesia, but cultivated in Sri Lanka and India, the tree is rust-colored and can grow up to 15 meters (45feet), but is kept down to 6 feet for commercial reasons.
 It has shiny, leathery green leaves and small, white flowers, with oval shaped purple berries.
 The bark is pale brown and papery, with thick quills that roll inside one another, and is gathered every 2 years.
 The Greek word ‘Kinnamon’ means ‘tube’ or ‘pipe’.
 Cinnamon oil was used as a temple incense, while the Egyptians used it for foot massage, as well as a remedy for excessive bile.
 It was also used as an ingredient for mulled wines, love potions and as a sedative during birth.
 It was an important trade commodity between India, China and Egypt.